brandonkim12/brandonkim12.github.io/_posts/2019-01-03-mechanics-of-materials-3.md

 **Creep**: *When a material has to support a load for a very long period of time,* it may continue to deform until a sudden fracture occurs or its usefulness is impaired.
 This time-dependent permanent deformation is known as *creep*.
 This is due to the **long-period static loading**, and normally(except the polymers and composite materials - in this case, temperature is not an important factor)**including thermal loading** as the support of some structure.

 For practical purposes, when creep becomes important, a member is usually designed to resist a specified creep strain for a given period of time.
 An important mechanical property that is used in this regard is called the *creep strength*.
 This value represents the highest stress the material can withstand during a specified time without exceeding an allowable creep strain.
 The creep strength will vary with temperature, and for design, a temperature, duration of loading, and allowable creep strain must all be specified.
 For example, a creep strain of 0.1% per year has been suggested for steel used for bolts and piping.
-The several methods how to determine the creep strength is not for today.
-In the material science, these are to be dig deeply.

 ![useful image](https://raw.githubusercontent.com/brandonkim12/brandonkim12.github.io/master/assets/mechanics_of_materials/fig_31.JPG)